-This model could function in a variety of ways, outlined below.
-Best practice suggests, however, that that each program offered should have only one provider - discouraging intra-center competition for students and promoting cohesion among providers.
+This model could function in a variety of ways as outlined below.
+Best practice suggests, however, that each program offered should have only one provider, thereby discouraging intra-center competition for students and promoting cohesion among providers.

-A "2+2 model" as is common in Washington, whereby a local community college partners with a four-year institution to offer students the opportunity to complete a four-year degree at the location of the center.
-A nearby example of this would be Highline College's partnership with Central Washington University's center at Highline College "Central Washington University - Des Moines," which offers several bachelor's degree programs in fields including teaching and business administration, as well as three master's programs.

-A single facility which houses multiple providers, such as the Everett University Center in Everett, Washington.
+- A "2+2 model," as is common in Washington, whereby a local community college partners with a four-year institution to offer students the opportunity to complete a four-year degree at the location of the center.
+A nearby example of this would be Highline College's partnership with Central Washington University's center at Highline College "Central Washington University Des Moines," which offers several bachelor's degree programs in fields including teaching and business administration, as well as three master's programs. - O A single facility that houses multiple providers, such as the Everett University Center in Everett, Washington.
 This configuration relies on a host institution-in this case currently Washington State University-with multiple providers offering a greater diversity of programming than a single provider would have the capacity to provide.
-The Everett center is housed on the campus of Everett Community College and offers classes from Washington State University, Western Washington University, Hope International University, University of Washington - Bothell, Eastern Washington University, The Evergreen State College, and Central Washington University.
-Course offerings are provided through a variety of modalities - including face-to-face instruction, hybrid courses, and onlineonly courses.42
+The Everett University Center is housed on the campus of Everett Community College and offers classes from Washington State University, Western Washington University, Hope International University, University of Washington Bothell, Eastern Washington University, The Evergreen State College, and Central Washington University.
+The Everett University Center provides course offerings through a variety of modalities, including face-to-face instruction, hybrid courses, and online-only courses.

-One Facility, One Institution
+• One Facility, One Institution

-A single facility could host a single institution offering a select set of programs and/or classes at a location more convenient to area students.
-Green River College offers two local examples of this, with their Kent Station and Enumclaw campuses.
-The Kent Station location in particular could serve as a potential model for a local entity - given that it operates in a downtown commercial/retail space and offers a number of classes and student support services on site.
+A single facility could host a single institution offering a select set of programs and/or classes at a location that is more convenient for area students.
+Green River College's Kent Station and Enumclaw campuses are two examples of this approach.
+The Kent Station location in particular could serve as a potential model for a local entity, given that it operates in a downtown commercial/retail space and offers a number of classes and student support services on site.

-• Online Learning Center
+Online Learning Center

 The idea of a physical presence to support fully online programming was also suggested as an option.
 This structure is far less common, although there are some interesting models.
-For example, Illinois' University Center of Lake County offers fully online degree completion programs targeted at adult students.
-The center supports online programs by providing: a facility with computers that students may use to do their coursework, a preadmission advisor well-versed in the online programs offerings, and by providing proctoring services.43
+For example, in Illinois the University Center of Lake County offers fully online degree completion programs targeted at adult students.
+The center supports online programs by providing a facility with computers that students may use to do their coursework, a preadmission advisor well-versed in the online programs offerings, and proctoring services.

-An even less costly model involving distance education might be to pursue a marketing and recruitment partnership with a fully online provider, such as WGU-Washington, providing minimal space only for enrollment and administrative functions.
+An even less-costly model involving distance education might be to pursue a marketing and recruitment partnership with a fully online provider, such as WGU Washington, and providing minimal space only for enrollment and administrative functions.

-In planning for the future, a path from one option to another other might be workable.
-For example, start with an online learning center and, over time, expand it into one of the other two options.
+For planning purposes, a path from one option to another other might be workable.
+For example, starting with an online learning center and, over time, expanding it into one of the other two options.